What is Biblically-Shaped Education

-One of our core beliefs is that our work should draw on the best that there is to offer from the fields of education, philosophy, humanities and the social sciences, grounded in our understanding of the Bible and what it teaches us about the cornerstones of M.V.C Jeffrey’s simple definition of education, ‘Education is in fact nothing other than the whole of life of a community viewed from the particular standpoint of learning to live that life.’1
+One of Anglican EdComm's core beliefs is that our work should draw on the best that there is to offer from the fields of education, philosophy, humanities and the social sciences, grounded in our understanding of the Bible and what it teaches us about the cornerstones of M.V.C Jeffrey’s simple definition of education, ‘Education is in fact nothing other than the whole of life of a community viewed from the particular standpoint of learning to live that life.’1

-Our work is been framed by the basic question, what does the Bible teach us about life, community, learning and of course education?
+Our work is framed by the basic question, what does the Bible teach us about life, community, learning and of course education?
 We believe that the Bible, as God’s inspired Word to us, offers guidance and wisdom for all of life.
 It offers us a clear understanding of who God is, what it is to be human, what our relationship is to God and each other and what he intends for us.
 It teaches us history is not random, our lives are not lived by chance; God has a plan for us collectively and individually.
 The Bible also offers us a view of what a family is, the role that parents play and the things that matter most in training and instructing our children.

 The Bible also shows that part of our humanness is the desire to learn and to know.
 This is a response to a God who has an intimate knowledge of the whole of creation because he made it for his purposes.
 Learning is part of what he expects and wants of us.
 He commands us first to seek to know him and his purposes for us, and then to learn from and with others in a world he has given us to subdue, use and enjoy.